fenwaypowers/pykhinsider/README.md

 It also works as a python package and you can use it directly in your own scripts.

+Note: this repository used to be called `khinsider-streamer`.
+It has since been completely overhauled from the ground up, and the streaming feature has been deprecated.

 ## Features
 - Download any MP3 or FLAC track from KHinsider
 - Download any album from KHinsider